CanastaWiki/Canasta-Documentation/cli.md

-  skin        Manage Canasta skins extension   Manage Canasta extensions restic      Use restic to backup and restore Canasta maintenance Run maintenance update jobs delete      Delete a Canasta installation help        Help about any command
+  skin        Manage Canasta skins extension   Manage Canasta extensions restic      Use restic to backup and restore Canasta maintenance Use to run update and other maintenance scripts delete      Delete a Canasta installation help        Help about any command